 What have you last been up to since we last caught up?

 Working, writing and reading a lot.
 I was fortunate enough to be away a lot last year in LA, the Amalfi coast, Croatia, Tunisia and Morocco – I always fell my best when I’m in the sun.

 We’re new to Mille World, are you able to let us know more about this incredible venture of yours?

-We launched just over a year ago, it’s the first magazine entirely dedicated to North African and Arab youth culture.
+We launched just over a two years ago, it’s the first magazine entirely dedicated to North African and Arab youth culture.

 What is your mission with the site?
 Where do you see it going?

 To represent ourselves and rewrite our narrative.
 Identity is a huge thing we’re trying to navigate.
 We also have a consultancy arm where we create projects with Gucci, Dior, Saint Laurent etc. This is a really big part of the solution – changing things from the inside out.

 Along with managing Mille World, you write for various different publications including Vogue, how did you get into writing?

 As a teenager I used to write all the time.
 I wanted to experience as much as I could whenever I could.
 Very consumed by music, art, films, clubbing and culture in general – I was always immersed in something and was very curious about everything, regardless of genre.
 I used to write short semi‐autobiographical stories for American literary journals.
 But I didn’t fall into writing.
 I worked incredibly hard and often did things that felt like they had no relation to my end goal, and that’s something people are hesitant to admit.

 Do you have any advice for women wanting to go into journalism?